 With these caveats, we turn to specific examples that you have provided to us.
 You have informed us that the interrogation of KSM-once enhanced techniques were employed-led to the discovery of a KSM plot, the "Second Wave," "to use East Asian operatives to crash a hijacked airliner into" a building in Los Angeles.
 Effectiveness Memo at 3.
 You have informed us that information obtained from KSM also led to the capture of Riduan bin Isomuddin, better known as Hambali, and the discovery of the Guraba Cell, a 17-member Jemaah Islamiyah cell tasked with executing the "Second Wave."
 See id. at 3-4; CIA Directorate of Intelligence, Al-Qa'ida's Ties to Other Key Terror Groups: Terrorists Links in a Chain 2 (Aug.
 28, 2003).
-More specifically, we understand that KSM admitted that he had tasked Majid Khan with delivering a large sum of money to an al Qaeda associate.
-See Fax from Legal Group, DCI Counterterrorist Center, Briefing Notes on the Value of Detainee Reporting at 1 (Apr.
+More specifically, we understand that KSM admitted that he had tasked Maiid Khan with delivering a large sum of money to an al Qaeda associate.
+See Fax from

+DCI Counterterrorist Center, Briefing Notes on the Value of Detainee Reporting at 1 (Apr.
 15, 2005) ("Briefing Notes").
 Khan subsequently identified the associate (Zubair), who was then captured.
 Zubair, in turn, provided information that led to the arrest of Hambali.
 See id.
 The information acquired from these captures allowed CIA interrogators to pose more specific questions to KSM, which led the CIA to Hambali's brother, al-Hadi.
 Using information obtained from multiple sources, al-Hadi was captured, and he subsequently identified the Guraba cell.
 See id. at 1-2.
-With the aid of this additional information, interrogations of Hambali confirmed much of what was learned from KSM. (b)(3) CIAAct
+With the aid of this additional information, interrogations of Hambali confirmed much of what was learned from KSM.6

-Interrogations of Zubaydah-again, once enhanced techniques were employed furnished detailed information regarding al Qaeda's "organizational structure, key operatives, and modus operandi" and identified KSM as the mastermind of the September 11 attacks.
+Interrogations of Zubaydah-again, once enhanced techniques were employed-furnished detailed information regarding al Qaeda's "organizational structure, key operatives, and modus operandi" and identified KSM as the mastermind of the September 11 attacks.
 See Briefing Notes at 4.
 You have informed us that Zubaydah also "provided significant information on two operatives, [including] Jose Padilla[,] who planned to build and detonate a 'dirty bomb' in the Washington DC area."
 Effectiveness Memo at 4.
 Zubaydah and KSM have also supplied important information about al-Zarqawi and his network.
-See Fax for Jack L. Goldsmith III, Assistant Attorney General, Office of Legal Counsel, from Office of General Counsel, CIA, Why do we believe that al-Zarqawi is an associate but not a member of
+See Fax for Jack L. Goldsmith III, Assistant Attorney General.
+Office of General Counsel, CIA.